 Foster cross-government collaboration to embed health and equity in all land use decisions.

 The HEALU Network will share its lessons learned broadly through strategic communications, and collaborate with similarly-oriented groups in other locales, to build a national movement for healthy, equitable, active land use nationwide.
+Sign up for our training, which goes beyond the basics of land use and health to explore how current and historic policies, practices, and norms shape community conditions, and how land use related policies and strategies can support rather than undermine health equity.
 Join the conversation on Twitter at #HEALU4ALL.

 Land Use and Violence Prevention - Check out our blog post and report recapping this summit, which was cohosted by the Violence Prevention Coalition of Greater Los Angeles’ Making Connections for Mental Health and Wellbeing – South LA initiative.